openaps/docs/README.md

 ----------
 ###OpenAPS System Development Phases

 This documentation is organized into a series of phases that progressively build upon the openaps development tools towards a working OpenAPS system.
-[Click here for a visualization and breakdown of the phases](./OpenAPS_phase_visualization_Nov152015.png).
 The phases are as follows:

 * [Phase 0: General Setup](source/docs/walkthrough/phase-0/setup.md)<br>
 Get the equipment you need; record baseline data, configure your hardware, install software, and become familiar with the openaps environment